• Skip to primary navigation

 • Double or even triple for entertaining.

-• When it sits in the refrigerator the peppers, cucumbers, and tomatoes, will release some water, this is normal.
+• The peppers, cucumbers, and tomatoes will release some water when it sits in the refrigerator.
+This is normal.
 You can use a slotted spoon to remove the desired amount.

-• You can do a small dice or finely chopped this salad, you could even do a rough chop and make it more rustic.
+• You can do a small dice or finely chop this salad.
+You could even do a rough chop and make it more rustic.

 • This is naturally a vegan recipe, but you can make it vegetarian by adding in some feta cheese.